 Video: Demo - Part 3 (3:22)

-PRESENTER: So continuing where we left off the yellow curve is showing us the component of the variation in December state college temperatures that can be explained by El niño in a particularly strong El niño year where the niño 3.4 indexes say as large as +2 we get a December temperature that's about one and a half degrees Fahrenheit above average that is to say that zero point zero zero point seven four degrees Fahrenheit that we get for one unit change in niño 3.4 but particularly strong La Nina event we get a negative zero point seven four degrees effect that we get for the negative niño 3.4 anomaly of negative two or so yet I'm sorry a negative one point five Fahrenheit cooling effect for negative two or so so the influence of El niño is small compared to the overall variability of roughly four degrees Fahrenheit in the series but it is statistically significant at least if we are able to motivate a one-sided hypothesis test if we had reason to believe that nailh niño events warm state college temperatures in the winter then the regression gives us a significant result that's significant at the 0.05 level the standard threshold for statistical significance okay so that may not be that satisfying we're not explaining a large amount of the variation in the data but we do appear to be explaining a statistically significant fraction of the variability in the data now finally let's look at the residuals from that regression so what I'll do is I will get rid of these other graphs let's keep year s chases to model residuals I'm just going to plot the model residuals as a function of time and that's what they look like there isn't a whole lot of obvious structure and in fact if you go back to the regression model Tam U and we look at the value of the lag 1 autocorrelation coefficient we'll see that it's minus 0.09 that's slightly negative and it's quite small close to if we look up the statistical significance not going to be even remotely significant so we don't have to worry much about autocorrelation influence on our estimate of statistical significance we also don't have much evidence here of the sort of low-frequency structure and the residuals that might cause us to worry so the nominal results of our regression enough analysis appear to be valid and again if we were named VOC a one-sided hypothesis test we would have found a statistically significant I'll be in a weak influence of El niño on State College December temperatures.
+PRESENTER: So continuing where we left off.
+The yellow curve is showing us the component of the variation in December State College temperatures that can be explained by El niño.
+In a particularly strong El niño year, where the niño 3.4 index is say as large as +2.
+We get a December temperature that's about one and a half degrees Fahrenheit above average.
+That is to say that 0.74 degrees Fahrenheit that we get for one unit change in niño 3.4.
+Particularly strong La Niña event, we get a -0.74 degrees effect that we get for the negative niño 3.4 anomaly of negative two or so.
+Yet, I'm sorry, a -1.5 Fahrenheit cooling effect for negative two or so.
+So the influence of El niño is small compared to the overall variability of roughly four degrees Fahrenheit in the series.
+But it is statistically significant.
+At least if we are able to motivate a one-sided hypothesis test.
+If we had reason to believe that the El Niño events warm State College temperatures in the winter then the regression gives us a significant result that's significant at the 0.05 level.
+The standard threshold for statistical significance.
+Okay, so that may not be that satisfying.
+We're not explaining a large amount of the variation in the data, but we do appear to be explaining a statistically significant fraction of the variability in the data.
+Now finally, let's look at the residuals from that regression.
+So what I'll do is, I will get rid of these other graphs.
+Let's keep year.
+Let's change this to model residuals.
+I'm just going to plot the model residuals as a function of time, and that's what they look like.
+There isn't a whole lot of obvious structure and in fact if you go back to the regression model tab, and we look at the value of the lag 1 autocorrelation coefficient, we'll see that it's -0.09 that's slightly negative and it's quite small, close to zero.
+If we look up the statistical significance it's not going to be even remotely significant.
+So we don't have to worry much about autocorrelation influencing our estimate of statistical significance.
+We also don't have much evidence here of the sort of low-frequency structure and the residuals that might cause us to worry.
+So the nominal results of our regression analysis appear to be valid and again if we were to envoce a one-sided hypothesis test, we would have found a statistically significant, albiet a weak, influence of El niño on State College December temperatures.